Jason Wilk: Dave

 Families”.
 In 2021, Dave was ranked the fifth fastest growing company in America on the Inc5000 list.
 In January 2022, Wilk took the company public on NASDAQ at a valuation of close to $4 billion.
 According to CNBC, Dave was the best performing financial stock in 2024.

-Personal life
+In an August 2025 interview with Sherwood News, Wilk attributed Dave's turnaround, from a nearly 98% share price decline to one of the top-performing stocks in the Russell 2000 in 2024, to improved margins and a renewed focus on profitability.

-Wilk lives in Los Angeles, California with his wife, Briana.
+Recognition